A128K21/MineShield-Proxy/README.md

   Uses a YAML configuration file for easy setup of redirections and advanced features.
 If no config exists, a default one is automatically generated.

 - **Target Overload Prevention:**
-  Prevents a single target server from being overwhelmed by rate limiting connections per target.
+  Prevents a single target server from being overwhelmed by rate limiting connections per second.

 - **Configurable Thread Pool:**
   Customize the number of threads used by the proxy (default is 4) for optimal performance.

-- **Proxy Protocol v2 Support:**
+- **Proxy Protocol v2:**
   Ensures that your backend servers receive accurate client IP information.

 - **IP & Domain Filtering:**